 Learn more about what is happening in the world of medically assisted treatment.
 Hear from doctors and other leaders in the industry tell you more about MAT so that you can determine whether offering housing to MAT clients is right for your house.

-How to Market Your Sober Home and Get Referrals (No CEs Available)
+Networking, Referral Sources and Marketing Your Sober Home (No CEs Available)

 3:30 pm – 5:00 pm